ralphke/Copilot-HowTo/README.md

 <img src="./image/Smart_Guy.jpeg" alt="Smart Guy" width="25%">

-This repro provides artifacts to learn all about (Azure) OpenAI Copilot
+This repro provides artifacts to learn all about GitHub Copilot

 ## Introduction – Where does GitHub Copilot come from?